lidofinance/lido-improvement-proposals/LIPS/lip-42.md

 The key component of ValMart's architecture is the concept of weight boost providers.
 Weight boost providers are responsible for determining the weight multiplier of each Node Operator based on various factors.
 These weights are then used to calculate the overall stake allocation weight of the Node Operator within the protocol.

+Weight boosts are applied by simple multiplication of the Node Operator's base weight (defined by Node Operator's type) with the weight multiplier provided by each active weight boost provider.
+The final weight of the Node Operator is the product of its base weight and all applicable weight multipliers.

 Weight boost providers are added to `MetaRegistry` via `DEFAULT_ADMIN_ROLE` by the DAO.
 Due to limited plans on changes in the set of weight boost providers, there is no method to remove them once added.
-However, the DAO can disable provider via `setWeightBoostProviderEnabled(uint256 providerId, bool enabled)` and information from this provider will no longer be used in weight calculations.
+However, the DAO can disable a provider via `setWeightBoostProviderEnabled(uint256 providerId, bool enabled)` and the data from this provider will no longer be used in weight calculations.

-Weight boosts are applied by simple multiplication of the Node Operator's base weight (defined by Node Operator's type) with the weight multiplier provided by each active weight boost provider.
-The final weight of the Node Operator is the product of its base weight and all applicable weight multipliers.

 #### LDO Lock Provider (`ERC20LockBoostProvider.sol`)